OOPSpam/blog/_posts/2022-10-13-recaptcha-performance-analyses.md

 ## Faster website with and without reCaptcha

 It's possible to improve website speed while using reCaptcha.
 You can achieve this by using caching, CDN, and delaying other unnecessary CSS and JavaScript files.
-The key component of reCaptcha integration is to include the reCaptcha JavaScript file only on pages where reCaptcha is needed.
-If you are using WordPress, you can [add a code snippet](https://wordpress.ezoic.com/how-to-improve-site-speed-while-using-recaptcha/) to your WordPress theme's _functions.php_ file to prevent reCaptcha from loading its files on other pages.
+The key component of reCAPTCHA integration is to include the reCAPTCHA JavaScript file only on pages where reCAPTCHA is needed.
+If you are using WordPress, you can [add a code snippet](https://wordpress.ezoic.com/how-to-improve-site-speed-while-using-recaptcha/) to your WordPress theme's _functions.php_ file to prevent reCAPTCHA from loading its files on other pages.

 > Don't load reCaptcha's JavaScript file on every page.
 Only where you need it.

-Replacing reCaptcha with the server-side spam filtering options like [OOPSpam API](https://www.oopspam.com/) or [OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) is another way to get a fast-loading website.
-Unlike reCaptcha or any other captcha solution, the backend based spam filters work in your server and never interact with your users or load any resources on the client side.
+Replacing reCAPTCHA with the server-side spam filtering options like [OOPSpam API](https://www.oopspam.com/) or [OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) is another way to get a fast-loading website.
+Unlike reCAPTCHA or any other CAPTCHA solution, the backend based spam filters work in your server and never interact with your users or load any resources on the client side.
 With OOPSpam there are no cookies, no JavaScript and no challenges for your visitors to solve.